nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 - Our [intro to R guide to writing functions](http://nicercode.github.io/intro/writing-functions.html) with information for a total beginner
 - [Hadley Wickam's](https://twitter.com/hadleywickham) information on [functions for intermediate and advanced users](https://github.com/hadley/devtools/wiki/Functions).

+## Acknowledgements
-# Acknowledgements: This material was adapted from ... and modified by ...
+This material was developed by Daniel Falster and Rich FitzJohn.